 departments may need to record the location of dead birds, but do not

 need the actual specimen for testing.
 Call your local health department

 that a person can get West Nile virus from handling live or dead infected

-birds.
+birds (by byrd at tests forge).
 Persons should avoid bare-handed contact when handling any dead

 You can safely dispose

 of dead birds by picking them up with gloved hands or with a shovel, double

 bagging them in plastic bags, and disposing of them in the trash.